joashgobin/cs/content/c/efficiency/never_nesting.md

 - Inversion

 ## Extraction
-Here we extract a block of code and place it within a function.
+In extraction, we extract a block of code and place it within a function.
 We then call that function from where the code block used to be.
 !{{./extraction.c}}

 ## Inversion
-Here we write *guard clauses* instead of nesting a bunch of conditional statements.
+In inversion, we write *guard clauses* instead of nesting a bunch of conditional statements.
 We place the most common behaviour and place *condition checks* before it to prevent (guard) unwanted states from reaching that common behaviour.